girving/pentago/README.md

 3. endgame.cpp: Read/compute/write routines for block slices of supertensor files.
    Parallelized using the thread pools defined in `thread.h`.

-4. endgame: Python drive routine for endgame computation.
+4. endgame: Python driver routine for endgame computation.

 ##### Precomputation